 The dearth of public toilets in Winnipeg, indeed across Canada, is a crying shame, literally.

-We're working on a new prototype, following from the success of our Pop-Up Winnipeg Public Toilet.
-More news to come in the coming months.
+We're working on a new prototype, known as the LOO LOO™, following from the success of our POP-UP Winnipeg Public Toilet.
+More news in the coming months.
 In the meantime, check out what's in the works.